 All animals survived to the end of the study.
-Clinical observations were limited to red and/or brown vaginal discharge, discoloration of the nares, and piloerection.
-There were dose-related decreases in mean maternal body weight and mean body weight gains from GD 6 to GD 21 in groups administered 40 mg/kg or greater.
-When adjusted for gravid uterine weight, maternal body weights of the 160 and 320 mg/kg groups were significantly lower than those of the vehicle controls.
+Clinical observations were limited to red or brown vaginal discharge, discoloration of the nares, and piloerection.
+Dose-related decreases were observed in mean maternal body weight and mean body weight gains from GD 6 to GD 21 in groups administered 40 mg/kg or greater.
+When adjusted for gravid uterine weight, maternal body weights of the 160 and 320 mg/kg groups were significantly lower than those of the vehicle control group.
 Concomitant treatment-related, dose-dependent decreases in maternal feed consumption in groups receiving 40 mg/kg or greater was also noted.
-There was a significant, treatment-related effect on percent post-implantation loss in all dose groups.
-At doses of 80 mg/kg or greater, dams exhibited total resorption of their litters with the exception of one dam in the 160 mg/kg group with live fetuses.
+There was a significant, treatment-related effect on percent postimplantation loss in all dose groups.
+At doses of 80 mg/kg or greater, dams exhibited total resorption of their litters except for one dam in the 160 mg/kg group with live fetuses.
 No external malformation or variations attributed to vinpocetine administration in fetuses were observed.

-Due to the postimplantation loss observed at doses of 80 mg/kg and greater in the dose ranging-finding study, 60 mg/kg was chosen as the high dose for the prenatal developmental toxicity study.
-Groups of 25 time-mated female rats were administered 0, 5, 20, or 60 mg vinpocetine/kg body weight per day, based on the most recent body weight, in 0.5% aqueous methylcellulose by gavage from GD 6 to GD 20.
+Due to the postimplantation loss observed at doses of 80 mg/kg and greater in the dose range-finding study, 60 mg/kg was chosen as the high dose for the prenatal developmental toxicity study.
+Groups of 25 time-mated female rats were administered 0, 5, 20, or 60 mg/kg/day (based on the most recent body weight) in 0.5% aqueous methylcellulose by gavage from GD 6 to GD 20.
 Vehicle control (0 mg/kg) animals received aqueous methylcellulose.

-Groups of 8 time-mated female rabbits were administered 0, 25, 75, 150, or 300 mg vinpocetine/kg body weight per day, based on the most recent body weight, in 0.5% aqueous methylcellulose by gavage from GD 7 to GD 28.
+Groups of eight time-mated female rabbits were administered 0, 25, 75, 150, or 300 mg/kg/day (based on the most recent body weight) in 0.5% aqueous methylcellulose by gavage from GD 7 to GD 28.
 Vehicle control (0 mg/kg) animals received aqueous methylcellulose.

-There was an exposure-related effect on embryo-fetal survival in the 300 mg/kg group with a significant decrease in the number of live fetuses per litter and an increase in early resorptions per litter resulting in an increase in percent post-implantation loss.
+An exposure-related effect was observed on embryo-fetal survival in the 300 mg/kg group with an increase in early resorptions per litter resulting in an increase in percent postimplantation loss and a significant decrease in the number of live fetuses per litter.
 These findings in the 300 mg/kg group were also associated with a significant decrease in mean gravid uterine weight.
-There were no exposure-related effects on embryo-fetal survival in any group administered 150 mg/kg or less.
+No exposure-related effects were observed on embryo-fetal survival in any group administered 150 mg/kg or less.
 There were no external malformations or variations attributed to vinpocetine exposure.

 Data from this rabbit dose range-finding study supported findings observed in the rat dose range-finding study and rat prenatal developmental toxicity studies (increase in postimplantation loss) with exposure to vinpocetine.